IsaacLea/java-patterns/README.md

 ### Facade
 - Provides a simplified interface to a complex subsystem.
 Used to hide complexity in an easier to use facade.

+### Adapter
+- Used as a wrapper around an incompatible object that make it compatible (wrapper around square peg to give it the necessary methods to behave as a round peg with some intermediate logic to 'adapt' it)